agametis/fms-logviewer-backend/README.md

 firewall-cmd --zone=public --permanent --add-port=3050/tcp
 ```

-> In case, the port should not be open to the public, you need to apply the rule to your preferd zone.
+> In case, the port should not be open to the public, you need to apply the rule to your preferred zone.

 4. Apply the new rule